Augmented Reality is more than Virtual Reality

 Each lens forms a micro projector (inverted camera) with extreme depth of field.
 Stripe position is converted into angle.
 High angular resolution is possible.

-In viewer adaptive mode, only stripes corresponding to a user's eye would be activated, and tolerances could be compensated: The display would be pre-calibrated once before use, by displaying test patterns and analyzing the signals from the tracking cameras.
-Hence, high precision is not necessary here, neither concerning lens geometry nor stripe positioning !Contrary to present auto stereoscopic approaches, the stripes here are not used to display different perspectives, they are only used to direct light to just one eye of one viewer.
-If the viewer moves, the next stripe smoothly takes over, at this tome showing the same image content as the former one.
-Hence, here we have no switching of perspectives, with good calibration also no brightness fluctuations between stripes.
-Nevertheless, the perspective generated can smoothly follow the user's movements all the time.
+In viewer adaptive mode, only stripes corresponding to an actual user's eye would be activated, and tolerances could be compensated: The display would be pre-calibrated once before use, by displaying test patterns and analyzing the signals from the tracking cameras.
+Hence, high precision is not necessary here, neither concerning lens geometry nor stripe positioning !

 Such a display is nowadays achievable, it can be manufactured as a high resolution OLED display, in future maybe even as a wallpaper (roll-to-roll printing and lens stripe engraving) display.